What are the Windows files with tildes?

 Can I manually delete these files?

-Yes, this will not cause problems with the original file; it will only delete the backup of the original file.
+Yes, this will not cause problems with the original file; it only deletes the backup of the original file.

 A file that is only a ~